picapica0-0/sudoku_puzzles_analysis/README.md

 ## Notes

-This project was conducted for educational and research purposes using publicly available puzzle data from Logic Masters Deutschland (LMD).
+This project was conducted for research purposes using publicly available puzzle data from [Logic Masters Deutschland (LMD)](https://logic-masters.de).